 The real estate consortium

 The consortium is usually the best option for those who are not in a hurry to move and seek to acquire the first property.
-In this model it is possible to split up to 100% of the property value, without the need for an entry.
+In this model, it is possible to split up to 100% of the property value, without the need for an entry.
 The great disadvantage of these ventures is precisely in the time it takes to deliver the letter of credit, which can take years.

 Basically, a consortium is a group of people who come together to purchase a specific asset, which in this case, is a property.
-By stimulating a group movement, he brings together people interested in the business and thus manage to accumulate favorable conditions for the enterprise.
+By stimulating a group movement, he brings together people interested in the business and thus manages to accumulate favourable conditions for the enterprise.
 Therefore, all those integrated into the business contribute monthly to a fund for the purchase of that common good.
 These payments cover the delivery of the residence to the consortium members until all are covered.

 The letter of credit can be contemplated in two different ways.
 The first of them concerns the draw in yes, while the other concerns fixed, free and embedded bids.
 The contest requires only that the installments are up to date, as well as administrative fees, in addition to a reserve fund and credit life insurance.
 In addition, it is subject to annual adjustments by the INCC (National Construction Cost Index).
 This can greatly increase the final amount paid.